Towards Codable Watermarking for Injecting Multi-bits Information to LLMs: Mathematical Formulation of Codable LLM Watermarking

-$\mathcal{P}$ and $\mathcal{T}$ represent the prompt space and text space respectively.
-In the watermark embedding phase, the goal is to produce a response $\mathbf{t}$ given a prompt input $\mathbf{x}^{prompt}$ under a specific embedding function $Emb(\cdot)$, which may includes a language model $LLM$ and a designed watermarking rule $w$.
-Then, when the text receiver obtains a text and wants to detect whether this text is watermarked, it needs to utilize the detecting function $Det(\cdot)$ to extract the potential watermark from $\mathbf{t}$, then output $1$ if the text contains the watermark signal and $0$ otherwise.

-However, these methods have a limitation that they can only encode one bit of information in the watermark, which is encoding-inefficient.
-That is, \textbf{their injected watermark can only be used to justify whether a text is generated by one specific LLM or not.} However, as more and more types and versions of LLMs emerges rapidly, a more practical watermarking method should allow the encoding of rich information in the watermarks in order to satisfy the multiple demands on the realistic application of LLMs.
-For example, a machine-generated text with watermarks that carry the information of the name of the source LLM can be easily traced from the source once it is used for harmful purposes, such as spreading fake news or cheating on academic writings.

-Therefore, we propose the concept of \textbf{codable text watermarking for LLMs} (\textbf{CTWL}) that can encode rich and necessary information into the text watermarks.
+In this paper, we propose the concept of \textbf{codable text watermarking for LLMs} (\textbf{CTWL}) that can encode rich and necessary information into the text watermarks, in order to satisfy the multiple demands on the realistic application of LLMs.
 Formally, CTWL can be formulated as a \textit{message encoding} stage with a \textit{message decoding/extracting} stage:

-where $\mathcal{M}$ represents the message/information space, $m \in \mathcal{M}$ is the message that needs to be encoded.
-As we can see, previous watermarking methods in Eq.~(\ref{eq: vanilla watermark}) can be considered as a simplified case of CTWL, where the message space only contains one bit of information (i.e., \{0, 1\}).

-Following the definition in Eq.~(\ref{eq: codable watermark}), the target on precisely extracting messages from $\mathbf{t}$ can be written as
+where $\mathcal{P}$, $\mathcal{T}$ and $\mathcal{M}$ represents the prompt space, text space, and message space separately, $m \in \mathcal{M}$ is the message that needs to be encoded.
+Thus, one-bit watermarking methods can be considered as a simplified case of CTWL, where the message space only contains \{0, 1\}.
+Following the definition in Eq.~(\ref{eq: codable watermark}), the target on decoding messages from $\mathbf{t}$ can be written as

-where we need to design a specific probability function $P_{w}$ referred to as \textbf{message function}\footnote{We will discuss how to effectively design message function $P_{w}$ in Section~\ref{sec: design of P}.} in the decoding phase to measure how likely is that the watermarked message is $m'$ given $\mathbf{t}$.
+where we need to design a specific probability function $P_{w}$ referred to as \textbf{message function} (refer to Section~\ref{sec: design of P}.) to measure how likely is that the watermarked message is $m'$ given $\mathbf{t}$.